kglw-dot-net/phase1/setlists/_posts/2017-11-29-the-governor-hindmarsh-hotel-adelaide-australia.md

-+++
-slug = "2017-11-29-the-governor-hindmarsh-hotel-adelaide-australia"
+---
-date = "2017-11-29"
+date: "2017-11-29"
-title = "2017 November 29 @ The Governor Hindmarsh Hotel"

-[extra]
-venue = "The Governor Hindmarsh Hotel, Adelaide, Australia" tour = "Murder of the Universe"
+venue: "The Governor Hindmarsh Hotel, Adelaide, Australia"
-+++
+tour: "Murder of the Universe"
+---

 No known setlist.